Product Leader & Builder

 Prototypes — and some occasional firewood

-I'm a proven product management leader with nearly fifteen years of experience launching new products, building and leading cross-functional teams, and driving successful outcomes.
+I'm a proven product management leader with nearly two decades of experience launching new products, building and leading cross-functional teams, and driving successful outcomes.
 I focus on developing talent, creating superb UX, and fostering strategic creativity.

 I'm a skilled storyteller with experience as a writer, podcaster, and mentor.
 I'm experienced in developing and owning product vision, strategy, and roadmap for mobile, web, and SaaS products.